What are your chances of acceptance?

 Length: 8 years

-Brown University’s eight-year combined medical program, known as Brown Medical School in the Ivy League, is the only one of its kind in the United States.
-Brown is perhaps best recognized for its implementation of the Open Curriculum, which allows students at the undergraduate institution to only enroll in courses that appeal to them.
-PLME does not force its students to take the MCAT, so as to provide them with academic freedom.
+Brown as a whole is perhaps best known for its Open Curriculum, which allows students at the undergraduate institution to only enroll in courses that appeal to them–there are no general education requirements.
+PLME does not force its students to take the MCAT, so that they can have at least roughly the same academic freedom as their peers.
 The only academic criterion is that a minimum 3.0 GPA be maintained in biology courses.

 Learn more about Brown University and see your chances of acceptance.